 A secured loan is backed by an asset you own, such as a car or home.
 If you own something that you can pledge as collateral, you’ll be able to gain access to loan products from lenders.
-If you abide by the terms and conditions of the loan contract and make regular payments, you can quickly establish a payment history.
+If you abide by the terms and conditions of the loan contract and make regular payments, and your lender reports to at least on of the credit bureaus, over time you will start to build a credit history.

 Credit Building Savings Loan

-As with regular loan payments, your lender will report your contributions to the credit bureaus, which will help you build a credit history over time.
+As with regular loan payments, your lender will report your contributions to the credit bureaus, which may help you build a credit history over time.
 However, this isn’t always the case, so ensure you inquire with the lender about their policies.
-You don’t want to commit to a credit building savings loan if your payments don’t count toward your credit history.
+You don’t want to commit to a credit building savings loan if your payments aren’t being reported.

 You can obtain a loan or unsecured credit product with the help of a co-signer.
 An individual who co-signs a lending contract with you legally agrees to assume the responsibility for the debt and all associated fees if you’re unable to make payments.
 Most people use a family member or close friend as a co-signer.

 Using a co-signer can help you qualify for a loan that you might otherwise not get approved for.
-As you make regular payments on the loan, you’ll slowly build a credit history.
+As you make regular payments on the loan and they are reported to the credit bureaus, you’ll slowly build a credit history.
 However, keep in mind that your co-signer is on the hook for the balance should you default on the payments.
 If they run into issues settling the debt, their credit score can suffer as a result, which can strain your relationship with them.